Enterprises are strategically embedding in-app calling within their apps to add value to the customer experience.

 While direct routing is a little more complicated to set up on the back end, it makes the lives of your users infinitely easier day to day.
 This also means less calls to the IT department!

 3. Training users

 You might be wondering, as you would with any tech change, how much training users will need.
 The direct routing method requires no user training, since it is all integrated within Teams.

-Whilst Microsoft 365 does not facilitate easy integration with call center functionality, direct routing certainly does.
-It allows you to support ring groups and calling queues from within Team as well as to access full analytics.
-If you have a call center, direct routing is the obvious approach to take.
+Whilst Microsoft 365 does not facilitate easy integration with call centre functionality, direct routing certainly does.
+It allows you to support ring groups and calling queues from within Teams as well as to access full analytics.
+If you have a contact centre, direct routing is the obvious approach to take.

 Work from anywhere is here to stay.
 Are your comms platforms integrated?

 Research suggests that 72% of employees want to see a move to remote working after the pandemic is over.
 To retain and attract employees as well as cut costs on office spaces and supplies, companies have no choice but to adapt to this way of working.